ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 #### Create the MySQL client

-Create a `mysql:Client` to connect to the database as shown below.
+Create a `mysql:Client` to connect to the database, as shown below.

 ![Create the client](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/create-the-client.gif)